lupyuen/pinephone-nuttx-usb/README.md

 We will only handle USB-EHCI0 (IRQ 106)

+TODO: USB Interrupt Handler is not called.
+Why?

+TODO: Need to power on LTE Modem?

 # Testing CDC ACM

 We're now testing USB CDC ACM on PinePhone, to see if NuttX can enumerate USB Devices correctly.